jackyzha0/quartz/content/notes/think-writing.md

 Who are the members that are allowed to vote?
 Who are the member of the network.

 E.g., three farms producing products want to verify they are organic.
-There exists a blockchain which was initiated by the government, where they can "join" and upload documents (or pointers to documents – zero knowledge proof?) which prove they are organic.
+There exists a blockchain which was initiated by the government, where they can "join" and upload documents (or pointers to documents – maybe using zero knowledge proof?) which prove they are organic.
 (Do we need to track the actual products using IoT/RFID/etc).
 Who else is part of the blockchain?
 Retailers and Food-manufacturing?
+Then what happens?
+The farm sends produce to the manufacturers who use it in an organic way and who also upload relevant documents to the blockchain.
+Next, the product arrives at a retailer who can view the history of the item and market it accordingly.
+Finally a customer sees it and can and verify that it is organic before they buy it (are they able to view all the documents?).

+What do the "voting rules about self governance" need to accomplish?
+-